refriedchicken/ruby-sentry-mcp/README.md

 # Ruby Sentry MCP

-A Model Context Protocol server for retrieving and analyzing issues from Sentry.io.
-This server provides tools to inspect error reports, stacktraces, and other debugging information from your Sentry account.
+A Ruby implementation of the Model Context Protocol (MCP) server for Sentry integration.

 ## Installation